Tashi357/Tashi357/README.md

 - ⚡ Fun fact: I love exploring new data sets and uncovering insights hidden in the numbers.
 When I’m not coding, you’ll find me hiking or reading about the latest in technology and science.

-Tashi357/Tashi357 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
---->